 Although ELANY publishes on its website a list of unauthorized insurers which meet the minimum requirements of eligibility in New York, it remains the non-delegable duty of the excess line broker to use “due care” in the selection of any such insurer.

-(Note: Effective January 1, 2016, New York has a $46 million capital and surplus requirement applicable to U.S. excess line insurers; Alien insurers must maintain the minimum capital and surplus requirement by the NAIC).
+(Note: Effective January 1, 2022, New York has a $48 million capital and surplus requirement applicable to U.S. excess line insurers; Alien insurers must maintain the minimum capital and surplus requirement promulgated by the NAIC. )

 Types of Insurance Exempted from Surplus Lines Regulation:

-- Ocean marine insurance, which is limited to vessels engaged in the transportation of goods and merchandise in either foreign or coastwide trades.
+- Ocean marine insurance, which is limited to vessels engaged in the transportation of goods and merchandise in either foreign or coast wide trades.
+However, such insurance coverage must still be placed through a licensed insurance producer in the state (although not necessarily an excess line broker).
 It does not include yachts, pleasure crafts, fishing vessels and tugs (see Other Comments section #1).

 - Insurance in connection with ocean going vessels against, or against legal liability of the insured for, loss, damage or expense arising out of, or incident to, the ownership, operation, chartering, maintenance, use, repair or construction of any vessel, craft or instrumentality in use in ocean or inland waterways, including liability of the insured for personal injury, illness or death or for loss of or damage to the property of another person.